Miro (video software)

-Miro (formerly named Democracy Player or DTV) was an audio, video player and Internet television application developed by the Participatory Culture Foundation.
+Miro (formerly named Democracy Player or DTV) is an audio, video player and Internet television application developed by the Participatory Culture Foundation.
 It runs on Microsoft Windows, macOS, FreeBSD and Linux and supports most known video file formats.
 It offers both audio and video, some in HD quality.

 The Participatory Culture Foundation no longer develops Miro.
 The last version (6.0) was released in 2013 and is no longer functioning correctly because of changes to the YouTube API.

 Miro is free software, released under the terms of the GPL-2.0-or-later.

 Features

 Miro can automatically download videos from RSS-based "channels", manage them and play them.
 The application is designed to mesh with other Participatory Culture Foundation (PCF) products such as Video Bomb, a social tagging video website, and the Channel Channel, a TV guide for Internet television.

 Miro integrates an RSS news aggregator and podcatcher, a BitTorrent client (based on libtorrent), and a media player (VLC media player under Windows, QuickTime under macOS, and xine media player or GStreamer under Linux and FreeBSD).
 Since 2.0, Miro supports the adding of website bookmarks under the "Sites" category; by default, ClearBits.net is preloaded in Miro as a bookmark.

 Examples of supported video files are QuickTime, Windows Media Video (WMV), MPEG, Audio Video Interleave (AVI), XVID as a video player.
 It also supports RSS BitTorrent.
 When a new video is available, the program will notify and download if possible.

 The Miro Video Converter converts video formats.
 It is based on FFmpeg with profiles for the Theora (.ogv), .mp4, and WebM video formats supported by various devices.

 A developer of Miro wrote that the Windows installer installs proprietary commercial software such as browser add-ons, also known as crapware, stating "This is one of the primary ways we fund continued Miro development."